 I think the thing that I have always strived for is to have a strong and unique brand presence.
 This was something I have heard repeatedly from teachers, mentors, clients and my agents.

-Can you give us a quick preview into the presentation you will be sharing with the Textile Design Lab community?
+Can you give us a quick preview into the presentation you shared with the Textile Design Lab community?
 What can people expect to learn?

 My presentation is about using your life experiences and story to develop a style and brand that is authentically you.
 I will be sharing my story and the process I used to grow and evolve my brand into something that resonates so deeply with who I am.
 I can’t begin to express how important this journey has been for me and how aligned I feel with my art now.
 I know this is something a lot of artists struggle with.
 I will be sharing the transformation of my style for you to see how this process worked for me.